-On the list of things that are important to dogs, you might find family, treats and toys — in no particular order.
-Their vision, or rather the loss of it, will likely be in the “no big deal” category.
+On the list of things that are important to dogs, you might think about family, treats and toys — in no particular order.
+However, it might surprise you to know that their vision, or rather the loss of it, will likely fall in the “no big deal” category.

-“It’s more traumatic to us as an owner and as a pet parent than it is to the animal,” says Dr. Tammy Miller Michau, a board-certified ophthalmologist with BluePearl Veterinary Partners.
+“It’s more traumatic to us as an owner and as a pet parent than it is to the animal,” says Dr. Tammy Miller Michau, a board-certified ophthalmologist and vice president of medical affairs operations at Mars Veterinary Health.
 “They care about things such as, are they with you?
 Are they being fed?
 Are they in a safe, warm environment?
 If they are, they can live very happy lives, even with a loss of vision.”

 Signs your dog may be losing vision